r0r0x-xx/AeroSpace-Cybersecurity/README.md

 **Earth observation satellites**

-- Objective and application:
+- Objectives of these satellites:
     - Collection of environmental images and data for monitoring changes in the Earth's surface, predicting weather, and conducting environmental impact studies.
     - Applications in agriculture, natural resource management, and the monitoring of natural disasters.
 - Highlighted examples:
-    - Sentinel (Copernicus Program): Captures multispectral data for monitoring climate change and environmental disasters.
+    - Sentinel (Copernicus program): Captures multispectral data for monitoring climate change and environmental disasters.
     - Landsat: A Series of satellites operated by NASA and the USGS, pioneering continuous monitoring of the Earth's surface since 1972.
 - Technical aspects:
     - Spatial resolution: variations from 10 m (Sentinel-2) to 30 m (Landsat-8).